Part I: Venom Complexity

 |Trouble Viewing?
 Try it on iTunes.Report a problem.|

-Baldomero M. Olivera was born in the Philippines, received his early education there and received a B.S. degree in Chemistry from the University of the Philippines, a PhD in Biophysical Chemistry from Caltech and did Post Doctoral work at Stanford.
+Baldomero “Toto” Olivera received a B.S. degree in Chemistry from the University of the Philippines, a PhD in Biophysical Chemistry from Caltech and did his postdoctoral work at Stanford University.
 His early research contributions included the discovery and biochemical characterization of E. coli DNA ligase.

 - Jim Wells and Michelle Arkin iBioSeminar: Introduction to Drug Discovery